Store FAQ

 Wear & Care

-Pretty slick if it’s shiny, pretty soft if it’s not.
-The binding mesh is close-woven, a little less smooth than the outside.
+Pretty slick if it's shiny, pretty soft if it's not.
+The binding mesh is close-woven, with a very soft hand.
 Please order samples to find out for sure!
-We find there’s no better way to be 100% certain of texture and color before you place your order.
+We find there's no better way to be 100% certain of texture and color before you place your order.

 Always wash cold, either hand-wash or delicate machine cycle.
 Hang to dry.